clarejustin/remote-intern-management/README.md

-# emote Intern Management App
+# Remote Intern Management App

 The **Remote Intern Management App** is a web-based platform that helps companies manage interns remotely.
 It provides a simple way for managers to assign tasks, track progress, and evaluate performance, while interns can manage their profiles and stay updated on their responsibilities.